aczietlow/hugo-blog/content/posts/2026/go-json-unmarshaling.md

 }
 ```

-The unmarshaller throws an error when it encounters an unexpected json value that doesn't map to a go type.
+The unmarshaller throws an error when it encounters an unexpected json value that doesn't map to a Go type.
 Looking more closely at the encoding/json [documentation](https://pkg.go.dev/encoding/json/v2#Unmarshal)

 > The input is decoded into the output according the following rules:
 >  - If any type-specific functions in a WithUnmarshalers option match the value type, then those functions are called to decode the JSON value.
 If all applicable functions return SkipFunc, then the input is decoded according to subsequent rules.